Get The Help You Deserve

 6. Emotional Distress: The trauma of a burn injury can lead to emotional distress, anxiety, depression, and even post-traumatic stress disorder (PTSD).

-7. Loss of Consortium: If the burn injury significantly affects the victim's ability to maintain personal relationships, compensation for loss of consortium may be sought by their loved ones.
+7. Loss of Consortium: If the burn injury significantly affects the victim's ability to maintain personal relationships, their loved ones may seek compensation for loss of consortium.

 We understand the overwhelming situation you may be dealing with.
 It is scary and painful to experience this type of injury.
 If a loved one is suffering in a hospital bed from severe burn injuries and you don't know how to address the situation, you should call your Bronx burn injury lawyer to support you.

-The Ward Law Group P.L. is a respected personal injury law firm with a team of professionals in the law.
-We have burn injury attorneys in The Bronx, NY, to assist victims of accidents caused by negligence parties.
+The Ward Law Group is a respected personal injury law firm with a team of professionals.
+We have burn injury attorneys in The Bronx to assist victims of accidents caused by negligence parties.

 In the past 12 years, The Ward Law Group has won several multimillion-dollar settlements for its clients.
-We proudly serve the Hispanic community and those who need our help to recover fair compensation after suffering from accidents.
+We help the Hispanic community and others get fair compensation after accidents.

 You can call 855-DOLOR-55 for a free consultation of your case, and one of our lawyers will answer any questions you may have.